 - i.
 Open all valves EXCEPT THE DISCHARGE PURGE CONNECTION.
 Keep a close eye on the level of water in the dustbin and start the purge pump.
 This should pressurise the whole system.
-If the level of water drops significantly this indicates the system hasn't been correctly purged of air and needs to be re-purged. - ii.
+A fitted expansion vessel can cause the level of water to significantly drop.
+If the level of water drops significantly and no expansion vessel has been fitted on the ground array, this indicates the system hasn't been correctly purged of air and needs to be re-purged. - ii.
 Close the fill purge valve on the slinky manifold with the pump running, so that the ground array is left under pressure. - iii.
 Most purge pumps will attain around 5 bar, and the circuit should be left at this pressure for a minimum of 15 mins, as any leaks will become immediately apparent.
 The pressure will slowly fall as the pipes in the ground arrays slowly expand in the coming months, and may need topping up using the cold fill system provided. - iv.
 Remove the purging equipment.
 Replace the plastic blanking plugs in the slinky manifold purge connections.